ubc-library-rc/AI_for_coding/content/1_Orientation.md

   <li>"the computer" takes new data that it has never seen before.
 Then, using what it learned in step 1, "the computer" sees if it can predict what comes next.</li>
 </ol>
 Because LLMs are always improving, "the computer" (the LLM) always goes back to step 1.
 Your brain is a very fancy LLM in a lot of ways.
+For example:
 <ol>
 <li>Have you ever finished someone's sentence for them?
 Does this happen more often when you know the person better?</li>
 <li>Can you tell how people are feeling?
 Are you much more accurate with people you know better?</li>